 Angina may be provoked by an activity or exercise or any other physical or mental stress, which increases the heart's demand for blood.
 Angina can be "stable" or "unstable".
 Angina is unstable when there is a change in the usual pattern, such as a change in frequency, occurrence with less exertion, or occurrence at rest.
 Unstable angina, which may or may not be associated with damage to the heart muscle (or heart attack), is called acute coronary syndrome and requires immediate evaluation in a hospital.
 (See "Patient information: Chest pain (Beyond the Basics)".)

 A number of articles about coronary artery disease are available separately.
-(See "Patient information: Chest pain (Beyond the Basics)" and "Patient information: Angina treatment — medical versus interventional therapy (Beyond the Basics)" and "Patient information: Coronary artery bypass graft surgery (Beyond the Basics)" and "Patient information: Heart stents and angioplasty (Beyond the Basics)".)
+(See "Patient information: Chest pain (Beyond the Basics)" and "Patient information: Angina treatment — medical versus interventional therapy (Beyond the Basics)" and "Patient information: Aspirin in the primary prevention of cardiovascular disease and cancer (Beyond the Basics)" and "Patient information: Coronary artery bypass graft surgery (Beyond the Basics)" and "Patient information: Heart stents and angioplasty (Beyond the Basics)".)

 WHICH TREATMENT IS RIGHT FOR ME?